Varo Basin

 In the southeast, the flat dry prairies are dissected, opening into deeper and deeper redrock canyons.
 These shelter another species hovering between animality and personhood: flyotes.
 Like wingbok, they can't grow very large in the thin air of the plains and still fly; but the deeper you climb down these canyons, toward Yoof Trench, the larger and more elegant the cliffdwellings get--and so do the flyotes, until on the trench floor, over 3 km (2 mi) below the plains, they're undeniably people.

-Further south, Lelei Veldt slowly fades into an endless red plain: the Hinarr Desert, 1000 km wide.
-A classic Tharnian landscape I recommend only for homesick Martians--you'll be all comfy there.
+Southwest of the Canyon, Lelei Veldt slowly fades into an endless red plain, hot by day, chill by night: the Hinarr Desert, two million square kilometers of silence and dust.
+A few bands of stunted plains wingbok, hardly even qualifying as people by Terran standards, are the only inhabitants.
+It's a classic Tharnian landscape I recommend only for homesick Martians--you'll be all comfy there.

 The rest of us... well, let's not go and say we did.